Shannon Rajan Partner

 • Fellow, Malaysian Society of Adjudicators (FMSAdj)

-• Panel Arbitrator, Mediator and Adjudicator, AIAC
+• Panel Adjudicator, AIAC.

 • Approved Faculty for various CIArb’s ADR courses.